leaferiksen/SpatialFolders/README.md

 # SpatialFolders
 A macOS application designed to recreate the workflow of Finder in Classic Mac OS.
-It makes many opinionated, non-optional changes, including single click to open files and folders and eventually a dedicated selection.
+It makes many opinionated, non-optional changes, including single click to open files and folders.
-This was made by a young graphic designer with limited programming experience, and google's Gemini-exp-1121 model was used to help in the programming.
+This was made by a designer with the programming help from google's Gemini-exp-1121 model.
 If you are worried about the safety of your files, all the code that has been changed from Xcode's boilerplate is contained within ContentView.swift, SpacialFoldersApp.swift and SpatialFolders.entitlements.
 A swift programmer could read it all in about 10 minutes before trying it out.

 ## Instalation
 Build in Xcode